module-federation/aegis/README.md

 - or component independence (i.e. components remain decoupled)

 ### Or distribute your components
 - dynamically and adaptively
 - outside the datacenter and beyond the edge
-  - integrate your components transparently
-  - and update them live in production <p>

   with <p>

+- transparent integration,
 - runtime binding,
-  - zero downtime,
-  - and zero software installation.
+- zero downtime.

 ### And do it all without deployment automation.
 You don't need that anymore.

 ## Using ÆGIS